 Global and International Studies (GIS)

 Entrance into the GIS concentration takes place parallel to, or following, Moderation in a major academic program.
 Students moderating into GIS should normally have taken three GIS cross-listed courses prior to Moderation.
-All students must submit the materials associated with their primary program; each student also is required to submit a plan of study to the GIS coordinator that demonstrates a coherent vision of global and international studies within his/her academic program.
+All students must submit the materials associated with their primary program; each student is also required to submit a plan of study to the GIS coordinator that demonstrates a coherent vision of global and international studies within his/her academic program, and present the plan during or after Moderation.

 Students in the Global and International Affairs (GIS–GIA) track are required to take a total of seven courses in the following areas of study: three in political studies or related disciplines (including one each in the areas of international relations theory, theories and practice of globalization, and U.S. foreign policy); two in economics with an international focus; and two in different geographic areas (excluding the United States).
 They are expected to demonstrate basic proficiency in one language in addition to English.